jaweria01/FYP-SalesAnalysis/README.md

 ## 📌 Overview
 This project is a Final Year Project (FYP) that focuses on analyzing retail store sales data to extract business insights.
 Data preprocessing and EDA are performed to identify patterns and trends.
 Machine learning models are applied for sales forecasting, customer segmentation, and product analysis.
 Visualizations highlight top-performing categ, regional sales, and loss-making items.

+-**Problem:**

+The retail industry is highly competitive and dynamic, with businesses facing numerous challenges such as changing consumer behavior, increasing competition, regional sales variations.
+Moreover,difficulty in tracking overall performance across multiple dimensions (category, region, customer, and time). and shifting market trends.

+In such an environment, it is crucial for businesses to have a deep understanding of their sales performance to remain competitive and drive growth.
+Without effective analysis, companies struggle to identify profitable areas, manage losses, and make timely, data-driven decisions.

+**- Solution :**

+The Superstore dataset provides an opportunity to conduct an in-depth analysis of sales performance, enabling businesses to gain valuable insights into their sales performance, identify areas of strength and weakness, and make data-driven decisions to improve their sales processes.
+To conduct the sales analysis on the Superstore dataset, Python, Streamlit, Pandas, and Plotly. are used to create interactive dashboards and reports.

-It analyzes Superstore sales data through interactive dashboards.
+- It analyzes Superstore sales data through interactive dashboards.
-It enables users to explore, clean, and visualize sales records, while applying techniques like outlier detection, filtering, time series analysis, and trend visualization.
+- It enables users to explore, clean, and visualize sales records, while applying techniques like outlier detection, filtering, time series analysis, and trend visualization.
 Built with Streamlit + Plotly, the dashboard is designed for data-driven decision making in retail sales.

+- The sales analysis on Superstore dataset is a study aimed at analyzing the sales performance of a fictional retail company called **"Superstore"**.
+The analysis utilizes a dataset containing information about sales transactions, customers, products, and geographical locations.

 🔗 **Live Demo**: [Superstore Sales Dashboard](https://fyp-salesanalysis-01.streamlit.app/)